Uncovering Temporal Patterns in Visualizations of High-Dimensional Data: Methods

-where $\sigma^2$ is the variance of the Gaussian distribution.
-The variance $\sigma^2$ determines the region around each arrow where we wish the arrows to point in the same direction.
-This parameter can greatly affect the final embedding, as a large value of $\sigma^2$ will enforce the DCL across the entire embedding.
-In contrast, small values of $\sigma^2$ will have a limited effect on the point positions.
-It is also worth noting that this parameter should depend on the scale of the embeddings, which can change during optimization and vary across different dimensionality reduction algorithms.
+The scale $s$ determines the fraction of the embedding in which we wish arrows to point in the same direction and can greatly affect the final embedding.
+A large value of $s$ will enforce the DCL across the entire embedding, while small values of $s$ will enforce the DCL more locally, revealing local temporal patterns, and will have a more limited impact on the global layout of the embedding.